n8n-io/n8n-docs/docs/courses/level-two/chapter-3.md

 In some cases, you might need to perform the same operation on each element of an array / each data item (for example sending a message to every contact in your address book).
 In technical terms, you need to **iterate** through the data (with **loops**).

-[//]: #TODO: "Include explanations and illustrations of for vs. while loops"

 n8n handles this repetitive processing automatically, as the nodes run once for each item, so you don't need to build loops into your workflows.
-However, there are some [exceptions of nodes and operations for which you need to build a loop into your workflow](https://docs.n8n.io/getting-started/key-concepts/looping.html#node-exceptions).
+However, there are some [exceptions of nodes and operations](https://docs.n8n.io/getting-started/key-concepts/looping.html#node-exceptions) for which you need to build a loop into your workflow.

 To [create a loop in an n8n workflow](https://docs.n8n.io/getting-started/key-concepts/looping.html#using-loops-in-n8n), you need to connect the output of one node to the input of a previous node, and add an *IF node* to check when to stop the loop.

-[//]: #TODO: "Add workflow example / exercise"

 ## Splitting data in batches